This is the third part of the series on Spiritual warfare. This segment is entitled “Spiritual Warfare: The Conditions of the Mind.”

 benefits and totally forgot about the spiritual—what God said.

-This is why one of the worst things we can ever do, is have a conversation with Satan.
-Once we open up a dialog with him, it gives him the opportunity to step in with his reasoning, unleashing havoc and confusion in our minds.
-However, the best thing we can ever do, is give him the hand (to stop), and keep on walking in Christ’s spirit.
-We must recognize him for what he is a deceiver and a liar.
+This is why one of the worst things we can ever do is have a conversation with Satan.
+Once we open a dialog with him, he has the opportunity to step in with his reasoning, unleashing havoc and confusion in our minds.
+However, the best thing we can ever do is give him the hand (to stop), and keep on walking in Christ’s spirit.
+We must recognize him for what he is: a deceiver and a liar.

-Now again, reasoning is a natural God given ability.
+Now again, reasoning is a natural, God-given ability.
 But Satan comes along with temptation.
 Now I’m going to cover temptation later on in this series.
 But temptation is when we are enticed to take our God given abilities beyond God’s boundaries.
 And this is what Satan does with our reasoning.
 This is a very serious component regarding the battle in the mind.
 This is a very serious aspect of Spiritual Warfare.
 So we need to look at some solutions, which of course are in the scriptures.
-Let’s first look go back to 1 Corinthians 2:14
+Let’s first look back to 1 Corinthians 2:14

 14 But the natural man receiveth not the things of the Spirit of God: for they are foolishness unto him: neither can he know them, because they are spiritually discerned. [separated]